deshwalmahesh/cringe-guard/Privacy-Policy.md

 **Privacy Policy**
-Effective Date: 12th June 2025
+Effective Date: 14th June 2025

 **Data Collection**
-LinkedIn Power Tools does not collect, store, or share any personal data.
-The extension processes LinkedIn content in real-time within your browser to provide various utilities.
-No user data, login credentials, or browsing history is collected.
+LinkedIn Power Tools does not collect, store, or transmit any personal data beyond your local browser storage.
+The extension processes LinkedIn content locally within your browser to provide automation utilities and content filtering.
+No user credentials, personal information, or browsing history is collected or transmitted to external servers.

 **API Usage**
-When you use LinkedIn Power Tools:
+When using the AI-powered feed filtering feature:
-- LinkedIn post content is sent to Groq's API for AI analysis when the feed filtering feature is enabled.
+- LinkedIn post content is analyzed using Groq's API for content classification
-- Your API key is stored locally in your browser and is never transmitted elsewhere.
+- Your API key is stored locally in browser storage and never transmitted to third parties
-- The extension does not store or retain any analyzed data after processing.
+- Post content is sent to Groq only when AI filtering is enabled
+- No analyzed content is stored or retained after processing

 **Third-Party Services**
-LinkedIn Power Tools relies on Groq's API for AI-powered feed filtering functionality.
-We do not control how Groq handles data, so we encourage you to review [Groq's privacy policy](https://groq.com/privacy-policy/) for details on their data processing practices.
+This extension integrates with Groq's API for AI-powered content analysis.
+When AI filtering is enabled, post content is sent to Groq for classification purposes.
+Please review [Groq's Privacy Policy](https://groq.com/privacy-policy/) for information about their data handling practices.

-**Permissions Justification**
+**Permissions Explanation**
-- **activeTab**: Needed to interact with LinkedIn pages for various utility functions.
+- **activeTab**: Required to interact with LinkedIn pages and provide utility functions
-- **storage**: Used to save user preferences, API configurations, and temporary data.
+- **storage**: Used to save user preferences, API keys, and temporary analytics data locally
-- **tabs**: Required for bulk operations across multiple LinkedIn tabs.
+- **tabs**: Enables bulk operations across multiple LinkedIn tabs simultaneously
-- **scripting**: Needed to inject utility scripts for automation features.
+- **scripting**: Necessary to inject automation scripts for bulk actions and content filtering
-- **host permissions (linkedin.com)**: Required to read and interact with LinkedIn content.
+- **host permissions (linkedin.com)**: Required to read and interact with LinkedIn content for all features

 **Security Measures**
+- All operations are performed locally within your browser environment
-- The extension does not execute remote code or store external scripts.
+- No remote code execution or external script loading occurs
-- API interactions are limited to content analysis; no other browsing data is sent or processed.
+- API communications are limited to content analysis when explicitly enabled
-- All user preferences and data remain stored locally within the browser.
+- User preferences and data remain in local browser storage only
+- No tracking, analytics, or usage data collection

 **Contact**
-For privacy concerns or questions, please reach out through our GitHub repository.
+For privacy-related questions or concerns, please contact the developer at [GitHub](https://github.com/deshwalmahesh).